Why are we so emotional about money?

 "I'm surprised we don't have public safety films about over-spending and debt like the ones for smoking.
 That would break through to the older generations."

-Open University psychologist Mark Fenton-O'Creevy, another co-designer of the money test, says a little knowledge can be a dangerous thing.
+Open University psychologist Mark Fenton-O'Creevy, another co-designer of the BBC's money test, says a little knowledge can be a dangerous thing.

 "People whose higher education had a financial component are more likely to make mistakes with their investments.
 They think they know what they're doing, and make rash choices.

 "Think about how people get into financial trouble.
-A person told their credit card is about to be taken away because of serious debt cheers themselves up with a spending spree while they've still got it."
+A person told their credit card is about to be taken away because of serious debts cheers themselves up with a spending spree while they've still got it."

 They know this will put further strain on their parlous finances, but shopping is their way of dealing with stress of debt.